awsdocs/amazon-rekognition-developer-guide/doc_source/API_CompareFaces.md

 You pass the input and target images either as base64\-encoded image bytes or as references to images in an Amazon S3 bucket\.
 If you use the AWS CLI to call Amazon Rekognition operations, passing image bytes isn't supported\.
 The image must be formatted as a PNG or JPEG file\.

 In response, the operation returns an array of face matches ordered by similarity score in descending order\.
-For each face match, the response provides a bounding box of the face, facial landmarks, pose details \(pitch, role, and yaw\), quality \(brightness and sharpness\), and confidence value \(indicating the level of confidence that the bounding box contains a face\)\.
+For each face match, the response provides a bounding box of the face, facial landmarks, pose details \(pitch, roll, and yaw\), quality \(brightness and sharpness\), and confidence value \(indicating the level of confidence that the bounding box contains a face\)\.
 The response also provides a similarity score, which indicates how closely the faces match\.

 **Note**
 By default, only faces with a similarity score of greater than or equal to 80% are returned in the response\.
 You can change this value by specifying the `SimilarityThreshold` parameter\.